enopae/unikin/README.md

 # UniKin

 Python code for unimolecular kinetics by statistical rate theory.
 Available models include: RAC-RRKM, (microcanonical) VTST, PSL, SSACM, and L-CID.
 All these models can be used for either microcanonical rate or CID reaction cross-section calculations.
+The code is briefly introduced in the SI of http://dx.doi.org/10.1021/acs.jpca.1c00183 (relevant equations in that paper are also mentioned in comments in the source code).

 ## Basic usage
 Call python on the `unikin.py` code with `-h` flag to see the options.